Fur Baby Saturdays!

 • Triangles - multiply the base and height, then divide by 2

-• Circles - find the diameter of the circle by measuring from one end to the next, divide that number by two and you get the radius of the circle.
-Next, you will multiply the radius by 3.14
+• Circles - find the diameter of the circle by measuring from one end to the next, divide by 2 to get the radius, multiply that number by itself, then multiply that number by 3.14

 Step 2 - Next, you will need to convert square feet to cubic yards.
 Take the square footage total you got and divide it by the conversations chart figure below that correlates to a depth of 3 inches.